xianhadia/xianhadia.github.io/_posts/2026-01-27-em_sources.md

 Charge conservation is **not independent** of Maxwell’s equations.
 Taking $\nabla\cdot$ of Ampère–Maxwell and using $\nabla\cdot\nabla\times\!\bullet=0$ plus Gauss’s law recovers the continuity equation.

 At a more abstract level, conservation laws arise from symmetries.
-In electromagnetism, global gauge invariance implies conservation of electric charge (Noether's theorem), whose local expression is precisely the continuity equation.
+In electromagnetism, global gauge invariance implies conservation of electric charge, whose local expression is precisely the continuity equation.
 The continuity equation in turn constrains the permissible electromagnetic fields and sources.

 <details>
 <summary><b>Example: Steady Current in a Wire</b></summary>